 As a playwright, his best-known script is probably Holmes & Watson, which was produced off-Broadway in 1990 with Lee in the role of Sherlock Holmes.
 His adaptation of Karel Čapek's 1920 play R.U.R. ran off-Broadway in 2013.
 Both plays were premiered at Theatre UAB.

-As an Assistant Professor in our Department, Lee teaches a variety of creative writing and script analysis courses.
+As an Associate Professor in our Department, Lee teaches a variety of creative writing and script analysis courses.
 Instrumental in creating our Theatre Film Minor and the University's Individually Designed Major in Film, Lee has successfully moved all of our scriptwriting courses online, where more students can be taught in each semester than ever before.

 Lee has produced our immensely popular annual Festival of Ten-Minute Plays since its inception in 2003.
 The Festival features scripts created in his playwriting classes and then expanded, edited, and polished over the following year.
 The result has been more than 100 entirely new and original short plays, performed for standing-room-only audiences.